 All degree candidates at the Bush School are eligible to apply for the Bush Board Fellows Program.
 Students are expected to be active participants and bring a unique perspective to boardroom conversations.
 Applications open in the fall.

 The Public Service Organization (PSO) is a student-led organization at the Bush School and has been recognized as an official Texas A&M University student organization.
 The PSO brings students and faculty together to meet the needs of the community, state, country, and world through service projects.
-The PSO has various student leadership positions that provide an excellent opportunity to work with fellow students and nonprofit organizations.
-Click Here to find out more information about the PSO.
+The PSO offers various student leadership positions that provide an excellent opportunity to work with fellow students and nonprofit organizations.
+Click here to find out more about the PSO.

 Speakers and monthly lunch sessions are hosted regularly through spring and fall term.
 Check the Center for Nonprofits and Philanthropy Facebook Page for event announcements and to sign up.

-Opened in November 2013 and have served over 78,000 pounds of food.
-The 12th Can is affiliated with Brazos Valley Food Bank as a program partner, and we reside under the Student Government Association.
-Our goal is to eliminate hunger at Texas A&M, bring awareness to food insecurity in college communities, and show others the power of the Aggie spirit.
+12th Can opened in November of 2013 and has served over 78,000 pounds of food.
+The 12th Can is affiliated with Brazos Valley Food Bank as a program partner and resides under the Student Government Association.
+Our goal is to eliminate hunger at Texas A&M, raise awareness of food insecurity in college communities, and show others the power of the Aggie spirit.